Skip to content

 5 min read

 Flexible working solutions, such as compressed hours, flexi-time and remote working, are becoming increasingly popular.
-The pandemic has forced many companies to re-assess how their employees work.
+Since the 2020 global pandemic, many companies re-assessed their working model and how changed how their employees work.

 In this article, we’ll look at the alternatives organisations are offering.
-We’ll cover what compressed hours are, how a compressed work schedule works, the benefits of implementing one, and how employee attendance tracking would need to adapt to this way of working.
+Including what compressed hours are, how a compressed work schedule works, the benefits of implementing one, and how employee attendance tracking would need to adapt to this way of working.

 1. What are Compressed Hours?